-4.4.
+4.3.
 Medical Physicists

-Eligible Medical Physicists who independently perform clinical physics activities relating to radiation treatment are certified by the Canadian College of Physicists in Medicine (CCPM) or equivalent.
+Medical Physicists who independently perform clinical physics activities relating to radiation treatment are certified by the Canadian College of Physicists in Medicine (CCPM) or equivalent, or are in the process of collecting sufficient work experience to meet certification requirements.